5-bladed Vertical Axis Wind Turbine CFD Simulation: Aerodynamic Analysis in Fluent

 Figure 2: A close-up view of the fine boundary layer mesh on the blade walls.

-Figure 3: The generated mesh for the 5-bladed Vertical Axis Wind Turbine, showing the rotating and stationary zones.
+Figure 3: The generated mesh showing the rotating interface and stationary zone.

 Figure 4: Contours of velocity and turbulent kinetic energy (TKE) around the 5-bladed VAWT, showing the flow acceleration and turbulent wake.